Larry Coryell: 1980s

 Larry Coryell and John McLaughlin took part on the making of Paco de Lucía's Castro Marín (1981).
-It was named after the hometown of Paco's Portuguese mother, Luzia.
-Recorded at Tokyo in Dezember 1980, Castro Marín remains one of the most obscure titles in his catalogue.
+Recorded at Tokyo in December 1980, Castro Marín remains one of the most obscure titles in his catalogue.
 Coryell and Paco played as duo on the fifth track, "Convite (Rumba)", and as a trio on the next track "Palenque".

 Coryell's alcoholism and drug abuse eventually cost him his spot on The Guitar Trio, in the early 1980s.
 Of his struggles in that period, he said:

 By the late 70s.
 I had gotten successful; [...].
 I did some big tours, did some television...
 People magazine stories, and all that horseshit.
 I got arrogant.
 The grandiosity set in.
 I forgot how I had gotten there.
 I had forgotten about the hard work, that struggle.
 I got lazy.
 But I would later come to realize that what I had to do was go back and do all that work again - practice constantly, listen to other people's music, study other people's phrasing, work on learning new tunes and old standards, work on horn lines and piano lines, practice scales.
 My slogan became G.O.Y.A.
 (Get Off Your Ass).
 I had to work like a madman, especially when I didn't want to work.
 And it took a lot of humility.
 It was the beginning of the end of arrogance.

-When Coryell overcame his self-exile and his bout with alcoholism, he took on his most challenging project yet: solo versions of three Igor Stravinsky ballets, namely Scheherazade (1982), L'Oiseau de Feu, Petrouchka (1983) and Le Sacre Du Printemps (1983).
+When Coryell overcame his self-exile and his bout with alcoholism, he took on his most challenging project yet: solo versions of three Igor Stravinsky ballets: L'oiseau de feu, Petrouchka (1982) and Le sacre du printemps (1983).

-Coryell prepared for three months for recording Le Sacre Du Printemps.
+Coryell prepared for three months for recording Le sacre du printemps.
 He became so "obsessed" by it that he got hand sores and blisters hands from over-rehearsing his parts.
 Three weeks before the recording sessions Coryell got cold feet, calling producer Teo Macero to say he was quitting the project.
 Macero convinced him otherwise, and he finally recorded the whole piece on March 21, 1983, on the vernal equinox.
 In the end he was proud of it, a "milestone" in his life.
 "It's like, if you can tackle Stravinsky, you can tackle anything," he said on an interview to DownBeat.

 One year later, Coryell collaborated with award-winning classical guitarist Kazuhito Yamashita on a guitar duo rendition of Antonio Vivaldi's The Four Seasons, a Japan-only release.
 "All I remember about this record is how amazingly this young Japanese guitarist played", Coryell wrote on his autobiography.
 He also said he had "fun" playing the "music of Vivaldi, of all people."
 The concert was also released on laser disc.

 In 1985, Coryell recorded Together with fellow guitarist Emily Remler, who died in 1990.